AI Data & Audit Log

 Exporting

-Click Export JSON or Export CSV to download the complete log.
-The export includes all fields listed above.
+Click Export JSON or Export CSV to download the currently visible audit log (live rows under the 10,000-row rotation cap; soft-deleted and rotated-out entries are excluded).
+The export includes all fields listed above for each included entry.
 The CSV export uses RFC 4180 format with CRLF record separators and proper quoting (fields containing commas, quotation marks, or embedded newlines are escaped).
 The CSV file is compatible with Excel, Numbers, and LibreOffice.
 You can use the export to:

 - Review AI activity at any time.